 Our Take on CMPs?

 The CMP tool we here at Connectria use to monitor performance, security, compliance, and costs for our customers is the TRiA Multi-Cloud Management Platform.
 TRiA gives you visibility into any and all of your cloud environments, whether or not they are managed by us.
-(Also note that TRiA comes standard with all of our managed cloud services, so our customers see what we see; we feel collaboration across teams is more effective when everyone has access to the same information.)
+Also, note that TRiA comes standard with all of our managed cloud services.
+Our customers see what we see.
+We feel collaboration across teams is more effective when everyone has access to the same information.

 TRiA’s own functionality is split into roughly three “buckets”: Performance, Cost Optimization, and Security & Compliance.
 These buckets cover all of the necessary functions listed above.
 (You can learn more about the benefits of using TRiA here, or simply request a free demo.)